DevKursat/linkedinAgent/README.md

 - **Smart Commenting**: Auto-replies in commenter's language with appropriate tone
 - **Turkish Follow-ups**: Adds Turkish summary 66 seconds after each post
 - **Proactive Queue**: Web UI to manage comments on others' posts
+- **Personalized Voice**: Injects your about/style docs so it writes exactly like you
+- **Interest-aware Discovery**: Finds posts matching your INTERESTS for proactive engagement
 - **Content Moderation**: Blocks politics and speculative crypto, flags sensitive topics
 - **Time-aware**: Respects Istanbul timezone and peak posting windows